 This just scratches the surface.
 If possible, you’ll want to add visits to places like Tuskegee, home to the famed Airmen, who battled in World War Two and the infamous syphilis study, along with extra time in Mississippi, to see sites associated with the brutal killing of Emmett Till, and the modern, moving Mississippi Civil Rights Museum in Jackson.

 Others start a southeast trip in Washington, D.C. home to the stunning Smithsonian African-American History museum and the King memorial, and then traveling to the Moton School in Farmville, site of one of the most inspiring student protests in the movement.
-Then it’s an easy drive to Greensboro, North Carolina, home to the famous Woolworth’s sit-ins.
+Head south to Danville, Virginia, home to to largely forgotten Blood Monday attack, one of the most vicious police crackdown on protesters.
+Then it’s an easy drive to Greensboro, North Carolina, site of the famous Woolworth’s sit-ins.

 The civil rights battle wasn’t limited to the Deep South.
 One great thing about the U.S. Civil Rights Trail is that it has introduced visitors to historic sites they may never have known about.